bendory/wordler/README.md

 Solver will solve your wordle for you!

 ## Puzzler
-Puzzler will run a worlde for you.
+Puzzler will run a wordle for you.

 ## TODO
 * [x] make wordle puzzle, give feedback on guesses